Jimmy Butler Player Props: Heat vs. 76ers

 Jimmy Butler Insights vs. the 76ers

-- Butler's opponents, the 76ers, have one of the slowest offensive tempos, ranking 29th, averaging 100.1 possessions per game, while his Heat average 99.7 per game, which ranks 26th among NBA teams.
+- Giving up 110.2 points per game, the 76ers are the third-ranked squad in the NBA on defense.

-- The 76ers are the third-best defensive team in the NBA, conceding 110.4 points per game.
+- On the glass, the 76ers are ranked sixth in the NBA, giving up 42.1 rebounds per game.

-- On the boards, the 76ers have given up 42.1 rebounds per game, which puts them sixth in the NBA.
+- In terms of assists, the 76ers are ranked sixth in the league, conceding 23.7 per game.

 Jimmy Butler vs. the 76ers